Code-Institute-Submissions/modesto_tourism/README.md

 # [Modesto Tourism](https://thestarvingcoder.github.io/modesto_tourism/)

-## A single page for people visiting Modesto using Google Maps API
+## A single tourism page for people visiting Modesto using Google Maps & Places API

+Directions:

 Create a site that calls on the Google Maps API and/or the Google Places API (or similar) to allow users to search for their next holiday destination.